apple/turicreate/userguide/activity_classifier/export_coreml.md

 model.export_coreml('ActivityClassification.mlmodel')
 ```

-## Deployment With Turi Create 6
+## Deployment With Turi Create 6.0+

-Starting with Turi Create 6.0 the API for integrating an Activity Classifier into your Swift app has become more explicit.
+Starting with Turi Create 6.0, the API for integrating an Activity Classifier into your Swift app has become more explicit.
 There are now individual features for the accelerometer and gyroscope on x, y, and z axes.
 Dragging the saved model to Xcode will automatically generate relevant code for calling the model in your app:

 ![Model imported to Xcode](images/Model_In_Xcode_6.0.png)

-For more information about the generated programmatic API please refer to [Core ML documentation](https://developer.apple.com/documentation/coreml/integrating_a_core_ml_model_into_your_app).
+For more information about the generated programmatic API, please refer to [Core ML documentation](https://developer.apple.com/documentation/coreml/integrating_a_core_ml_model_into_your_app).

 ##### Model Inputs